saveur1/Datawizards/README.md

 # Data Sources for Dashboard

-The data used in this dashboard is derived from the **Rwanda Demographic and Health Surveys (Women Records)** for the following years:

-# Data Sources for Dashboard

 The data used in this dashboard is primarily derived from the **Rwanda Demographic and Health Surveys (Women Records)** from the National Institute of Statistics of Rwanda (NISR).
 Additionally, external datasets are sourced from the DHS Program website to demonstrate the dashboard's compatibility with data from other countries.

 ## Microdata Datasets